-According to data from the 2013 American Community Survey, Post-9/11 Veterans were more likely to be non-white non-Hispanic, more likely to be divorced, more likely to be insured, less likely to live in poverty, and had higher personal incomes than non-Veterans.
+According to data from the 2015 American Community Survey, Post-9/11 Veterans were more likely to be white non-Hispanic, more likely to be divorced, more likely to be insured, less likely to live in poverty, and had higher personal incomes than non-Veterans.

-Post-9/11 male Veterans were more likely to be white non-Hispanic, work in management occupations, and more likely to work for local, state, or Federal governments than their non-Veteran counterparts.
-Post-9/11 male Veterans who worked year-round and full-time earned about \$3,900 more than similar non-Veterans.
-The median age of Post-9/11 male Veterans in 2013 was 33 years while the median age of male non-Veterans was 41 years.
+Post-9/11 male Veterans were more likely to be white non-Hispanic, work in management and service occupations, and more likely to work for local, state, or Federal governments than their non-Veteran counterparts.
+Post-9/11 male Veterans who worked year-round and full-time earned about \$6,000 more than similar non-Veterans.
+The median age of Post-9/11 male Veterans in 2015 was 34 years while the median age of male non-Veterans was 41 years.

-Post-9/11 women Veterans were less likely to be white non-Hispanic, less likely to be uninsured, less likely to live in poverty, and had higher personal incomes than women non-Veterans.
+Post-9/11 women Veterans were more likely to be non-white non-Hispanic, less likely to be uninsured, less likely to live in poverty, and had higher personal incomes than women non-Veterans.
 Post-9/11 women Veterans were more likely to be divorced, work in management and professional occupations and more likely to work in local, state, or Federal government than women non-Veterans.
-Post-9/11 women Veterans who worked year-round and full-time earned about \$4,300 more than similar non-Veterans.
-This gap may increase as the Post-9/11 women Veteran ages.
-The median age of Post-9/11 women Veterans was 32 and women non-Veterans was 46 in 2013.
+Post-9/11 women Veterans who worked year-round and full-time earned about \$6,000 more than similar non-Veterans.
+The median age of Post-9/11 women Veterans was 33 and women non-Veterans was 46 in 2015.